Radiation Sciences — M.S.R.S.

 - Demonstrate leadership and reflective thinking in the areas of management, administration, and education;

-- Behave in a professional manner in all interactions, including communicating appropriately (written and oral) with patients, colleagues, and others.
+- Behave in a professional manner in all interactions—including use of written and oral communications with patients, colleagues, and others;

-- Continue to improve knowledge and skills by participating in educational research and professional activities, sharing knowledge with colleagues, and investigating new and innovative aspects of professional practice.
+- Participate in educational research and professional activities, share knowledge with colleagues, and investigate new and innovative aspects of professional practice;

 - Apply advanced practice in managerial, administrative, or educational realms.

-The M.S.R.S. degree is a two-year, 49-unit, part-time program, completed in ninety academic weeks.
-This eight-quarter program begins in the Fall Quarter and concludes at the end of the second summer term.
-Students are expected to complete two 3-unit courses each quarter for seven quarters, with the eighth quarter of study consisting of one 1-unit and two 3-unit courses.
-An accelerated full-time, four-quarter option spanning twelve months is available for qualified students.
-Students enroll in the same courses, and there are no emphases.
+The online M.S.R.S. program is a two-year, 45-unit, part-time program.
+This seven-quarter (79 academic weeks) program begins in Autumn Quarter and concludes at the end of the second Spring Quarter.
+Students are expected to complete six to seven units each quarter for seven quarters.
+An accelerated one-year option beginning in the Summer Quarter is available for qualified applicants.
+Students enroll in the same courses and there are no areas of emphasis.
 Students are expected to participate in the graduation ceremony on campus.
-The program faculty utilizes a learning management system to host courses, and e-mail is the primary communication mechanism between faculty members and students.
+The program faculty utilizes a learning management system to host courses, and email is the primary communication mechanism among faculty members and students.

 Admission is based on a selective process.
 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirements: